Andimeo/easy_ipsec/README.md

   1. update `net.ipv4.ip_forward = 1` in `/etc/sysctl.conf`
   2. run `sysctl -p` to load the config file.

 3. Setup iptables.
+  * Basically, you need rules to allow ESP traffic or specified UDP (if you choose UDP encapsulation) traffic to pass:
+    ```
+    iptables -A INPUT -p esp -m esp -j ACCEPT
+    ```
+    or
+    ```
+    iptables -A INPUT -p udp -m udp --dport <given_port_number> -j ACCEPT
+    ```
-Basically, you don't need more rules than commons.
-Only for gateway, it is recommended to add following rule to limit the path MTU in case the hosts or sites behind it disallow ICMP traffic to get through their firewalls:
+  * For gateway, it is recommended to add following rule to limit the path MTU in case the hosts or sites behind it disallow ICMP traffic to get through their firewalls:
     ```
     iptables -A FORWARD -p tcp --tcp-flags SYN,RST SYN -j TCPMSS --set-mss 1398
     ```